monome/iii/README.md

 ## contributing

-small lua tests and doc fixes welcome.
+small lua tests and doc fixes welcome. also suggestions for inclusion in the core library (which is compiled into the firmeware).

 discussion happens at the [repository](https://github.com/monome/iii/discussions)